-The full 11th U.S. Circuit Court of Appeals ruled against and Philip Morris USA, Inc., which contended that federal law trumps certain claims.
+The full 11th U.S. Circuit Court of Appeals ruled against R.J.
+Reynolds Tobacco Co. and Philip Morris USA, Inc., which contended that federal law trumps certain claims.
 The appeals court also rejected the companies' arguments of due-process violations.

 The appeals-court decision Thursday came in an Engle progeny case tried in federal court in Jacksonville.
 The case was filed by the family of Faye Graham, who died after smoking for 41 years and developing chronic obstructive pulmonary disease and lung cancer, according to a brief in the case.